LincaMarius/FPGA_7_Segment_Display_Driver/1_ Digit_Display/README_1.md

 To test the correctness of the code, I created a test bench whose structure can be seen in figure 3.

 ![ Figure 3 ](/Pictures/Figure3.png)

+I started from the 50 MHz clock frequency of the main oscillator present on the Piswords PIAX301V2 development board, identical to that on the ALINX AX301 board.

+This clock signal is applied to a counter with 25000000 which at the output on bit 24 will present a signal with a frequency of 2 Hz.

+The 2 Hz signal is applied to a 16-bit counter.
+Its outputs are applied directly as the “BCD_in” input signal for the module under test.
+Bit 0 is applied as the “bp_in” input signal.
+Thus, the BP segment will light up every second indicating the test operation.

+The source code for the test bench program written in VHDL is as follows:

+The source code for the test bench program scrin in the Verilog language is as follows: